 Instructions

-- Cut slits along the fat (this prevents pork from curling as it fries).
-Tenderize pork until about 1 cm thick.
+- Cut slits along the fat of the pork loins (this prevents pork from curling as it fries).
+Tenderize each piece of pork with a meat mallet or with the back of your knife until about 1 cm thick.

-- Butter both slices of bread.
-Layer a piece of pork katsu on top, drizzle store bought or homemade Tonkatsu sauce over top, with an equal portion of cabbage slaw (optional) and close off with slice of bread.
+- Butter two slices of bread.
+Layer a piece of pork katsu on top, drizzle Tonkatsu sauce over top, followed by equal portion of cabbage slaw.

 Heidi | The Frugal Girls